simpledotorg/deployment/ansible/README.md

 The Ansible vault password files are used to decrypt all Ansible vault files in this directory.
 Obtain the password file from 1Password, and place it in a convenient location on your local machine, like `~/.vault_password`.
 You will need this password file for most Ansible operations described below.
+See [Ansible Vault documentation](https://docs.ansible.com/ansible/2.8/user_guide/vault.html) for more details.

 ## Hosts